JPBlancoDB/liquibase-cli/README.md

 For creating a new migrations project run:

 `liquibase-cli -p` or `liquibase-cli --project` and it will create a new migration project for mysql as default.

+For creating a new migration file (changeset) run:

+`liquibase-cli -m FileName` or `liquibase-cli --migration FileName`

 ## Supported databases